Terry-source/RealEstateLister/README.md

 ## Trello Board

-For a behind-the-scenes look at the planning and development process of RealEstateLister, visit our [Trello Board].
+For a behind-the-scenes look at the planning and development process of RealEstateLister, visit our https://trello.com/b/z7cKeMYd/mongoproject.

 RealEstateLister is committed to making the property buying, selling, and renting process as smooth as possible.
 We are constantly working to improve the platform and welcome any feedback or suggestions.